ps-tuebingen-courses/pl1-lecture-notes/src/20-monads-intro/monads-intro.md

 We have seen various patterns of function composition:

-- The environment passing style, in which an environment is passed down in recursive calls.
+- The environment-passing style, in which an environment is passed down in recursive calls.
-- The store passing style, in which a store is threaded in and out of every computation.
+- The store-passing style, in which a store is threaded in and out of every computation.
-- The continuation passing style, in which every function call is a tail call.
+- The continuation-passing style, in which every function call is a tail call.

 Monads are way to abstract over such patterns of function composition.